 Related blog post: Make Word Problems Fun [Video]

 • Have your students practice their math skills on the go with the Math-U-See Manipulatives App.

 • Play a round of “Numeral Hunt”.
 The goal is for each participant to find the numerals 0-9 in ascending order.
-Encourage your child to look on license plates, road signs, and buildings.
-Try playing a second round and spying the numerals in descending order.
+Encourage your child to look at license plates, road signs, and buildings.
+Try playing a second-round and spying the numerals in descending order.

 • Look at the weather forecast together online, on TV, or by looking at the paper.
 Help your child learn what the high and low temperatures are for your area.